blahblahblah-dk/WDLTS/readme.md

+## Intro
-## LTS is your personal AI therapist who asks, "How was your day?" and etc.
+LTS is your personal AI therapist who asks, "How was your day?" and etc.